I'm Going Slightly Mad: Critical reception

+Music video

-The accompanying videodirected by Rudi Dolezal and Hannes Rossacher of DoRo Productions, like all other Innuendo videos was filmed in February 1991 at Limehouse Studios.
+The accompanying video was directed by Rudi Dolezal and Hannes Rossacher of DoRo Productions.
+Like most of other Innuendo videos, it was filmed in February 1991 at Limehouse Studios.
 Costumes were created by Diana Moseley.
-It features the band dressed and acting in an absurd and surreal manner, including guitarist Brian May dressed as a penguin (a reprise of his outfit featured in the booklet of the first Queen album), drummer Roger Taylor wearing a tea kettle on his head and riding a tricycle while Mercury sneaks up on him and is chasing him, a man in a gorilla suit (rumored to be Elton John), bassist John Deacon as a jester, and Mercury wearing a bunch of bananas as a wig, which corresponds with the line "I think I'm a banana tree".
+It features the band dressed and acting in an absurd and surreal manner, including guitarist Brian May dressed as a penguin (a reprise of his outfit featured in the booklet of the first Queen album), drummer Roger Taylor wearing a tea kettle on his head and riding a tricycle while Mercury sneaks up on him and is chasing him, a man in a gorilla suit, bassist John Deacon as a jester, and Mercury wearing a bunch of bananas as a wig, which corresponds with the line "I think I'm a banana tree".

 "I'm Going Slightly Mad" is the last Queen video to feature significant creative input from Mercury.
 He was already considerably ill at the time due to AIDS, which would claim his life less than a year later.
 Despite this, the viewer sees Mercury as very mobile and expressive in the scenes of the video.
 He even actively co-directed some of the video's storyboards.
-Mercury wore thick make-up to cover up the blotches on his face, and an extra layer of clothing underneath to conceal his weight loss.
-He also wore a wig, which covered his receding hairline, and a suit, both in the goth-inspired style popular at the time.
+Mercury wore thick makeup to cover up the blotches on his face, and an extra layer of clothing underneath to conceal his weight loss.
+He also wore a wig, and a suit, both in the goth-inspired style popular at the time.

 In contrast, in the video for "These Are the Days of Our Lives", the last music video which Mercury ever filmed (in May 1991), he hardly moved around at all, as his condition had deteriorated further.
 However, both of these videos were shot in black and white.